Feature: #97637 - Translate default value of form elements

 Description

-The TYPO3 Form Framework now supports translating the
+The TYPO3 form framework now supports translating the

-property of form elements via XLF translation files.
+default property of form elements via XLF translation files.

 label,

-placeholder and
+placeholder, and

 rendering options could be translated through the form framework's translation